 Fancy high-tech features are assuredly alluring when shopping for power tools.
 Although, no amount of modern-day wizardry will suffice if the tool you're attempting to use isn't capable of completing the tasks at hand.

 Impact drivers and cordless drills are somewhat similar in terms of their appearance and general functionality.
 But where they differ is their capabilities and ability to complete specific tasks.

-An impact driver could be considered more of a luxury, while a cordless drill would be deemed an absolute necessity if you have to choose between the two.
+An impact driver could be considered more of a luxury power tool, while a cordless drill would be deemed an absolute necessity if you have to choose between the two.

 As touched upon throughout this article, owning both an impact driver and cordless drill for all your drilling, driving, screwing, and fastening needs is the way to go.

 You're going to be immensely more proficient with both tools available in your arsenal, and if you consider time to be money, the initial investment is indeed worth it as it will pay dividends later down the line in regards to your productivity.